Open Letter

 Lion Wedel, Weizenbaum Institute, Germany

-Angelica M. Maineri, Erasmus University Rotterdam (ODISSEI), the Netherlands
+Angelica M. Maineri, Erasmus University Rotterdam (ODISSEI), The Netherlands

 Charlotte Ducuing, KU Leuven, Belgium